 CyberGhost vs. NordVPN

-- Headquartered in Romania, outside of the Five Eyes, Nine Eyes and 14 Eyes jurisdiction
+- Headquartered in Romania, outside Five Eyes, Nine Eyes, and 14 Eyes jurisdictions

 - Affordable with a variety of subscription options

 VPNs are often so similar that it’s hard to compare two services without trying them out.
 Fortunately, it’s our job to test VPNs and help our readers pick the right one.
 In this article, we talk about the similarities and differences between two of the best VPNs we’ve tested: CyberGhost and NordVPN.
 Which one is better?
 Let’s find out.

 Looking into the similarities and differences between two VPNs is a good way to determine which is better, so let’s have a look, shall we?